Veekthor/dash-test/README.md

-# Klasha Dashboard and Transaction Page
+# Simple Admin Dashboard and Transaction Page

 This is a responsive pixel-perfect app of a dashboard and transaction page built with ReactJS and SCSS.